JaredJomar/Projects/TampermonkeyProjects/NotARobot/readme.md

-# Auto Click "I'm not a robot" and "play-box" button
+# Auto Click "I'm not a robot"

-This script automatically clicks the "I'm not a robot" checkbox and any button with the class "play-box" on websites.
+This user script automatically clicks the "I'm not a robot" checkbox on various captcha systems.

 ## Installation